StwayneXG/automated-cxr-analysis/README.md

 ## Dataset

-The dataset was provided by BioMedical Image and Signal Analysis (BIOMISA) Research Group.
+The dataset we used was provided by the [BioMedical Image and Signal Analysis (BIOMISA)](https://biomisa.org/) Research Group.

+The segmentation dataset consists of 838 frontal-view CXR images.
+The dataset is divided into 2 parts:

+* Training set: 762 images.
+* Testing set: 76 images.

 The classification dataset consists of 2003 frontal-view CXR images.
 The dataset is divided into 2 parts:

 * Training set: 1,503 images.
 * Testing set: 500 images.